 In 1989 McAuley was hired as the University of Lethbridge's first full-time athletic director, a position he held until 1994.

-Of his time within the ACAC, McAuley concluded: "It had the fondest memories for me.
+Of his time within the ACAC, McAuley concluded: "It has the fondest memories for me.
 Everyone, no matter the college, was very collegial.
 You got along with everyone.
-The one thing I might mention, in that I am proud of, is that it is believed that I was the first Athletic Director in the CCAA and also at the (then Canadian Interuniversity Sport now known as U Sports) level to win championships at both levels."
+The one thing I might mention that I am proud of is that it is believed that I was the first Athletic Director in the CCAA and also at the (then Canadian Interuniversity Sport now known as U Sports) level to win National Championships at both levels."

 Currently he is President of Campus Supply, which according to its website, "has been in operation since 1973 as a wholesaler and distributor of high quality educational, commercial, hospitality, and church furniture."